Skip to Content

 What is PRM assistance and how can I book it?

 In accordance with relevant legislation, Ireland West Airport provides free assistance to passengers with reduced mobility (PRM).
 The type of assistance offered includes the provision of wheelchairs, assistance with embarking and disembarking the aircraft, and guidance through the airport for people who are independently mobile but may have visual impairments, etc. You can arrange assistance through your airline, travel agent or tour operator.
 To ensure assistance, passengers should notify the air carrier or the tour operator/travel agent of their requirements 48 hours before their intended travel.
-It is recommended that passengers provide as much information as possible about their requirements at that stage.
+We recommend that passengers share as much information as possible about their requirements at that stage.
 The air carrier or tour operator will provide these details to the arrival, departure, and transit airports (if applicable).
 Passengers who wish to confirm that Ireland West Airport is aware of their requirements can contact the Customer Services team directly on (00353) 94 9368100.

 Do I need to pre-book Special Assistance?